 The regular season is wrapping up for the Mountaineers men’s basketball team, but Saturday brings a quality contest for bettors in the Mountain State.
 WVU vs. Texas might be the game of the day on the men’s college basketball slate.

-Handicapping the spread for WVU vs. Texas Saturday
+Handicapping the spread for WVU vs. Texas on Saturday

 West Virginia comes in having lost four of its past five straight up, including all four games played on a Saturday, to Texas.
 The Mountaineers managed just 57 and 54 points in their past two contests at the Frank Erwin Center.